csufeardir/overthewire_bandit_tutorial/README.md

 BfMYroe26WYalil77FoDi9qh59eK5xNr
 ```

 I echoed the password and pipelined it to netcat, then told netcat to get this string from pipe and deliver it to port 30000, and here we got our password.
+Apparently there's a server running on port 30000, and it is programmed to return the level 15 password when it gets the level 14 password over SSh.

 Level 14 ---> Level 15 Password : BfMYroe26WYalil77FoDi9qh59eK5xNr